ChanMor/diet-optimizer-with-curve-fitting-and-interpolation-toolkit/README.md

 ## Quadratic Spline Interpolation

-Polynomial regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
-This calculator employs polynomial regression to generate precise polynomial equations based on user-provided data points.
-Users can input their datasets and specify the desired polynomial degree, allowing the calculator to determine the optimal polynomial equation that best fits the given data.
-This tool is invaluable for tasks where a more complex relationship between variables needs to be captured, offering a higher degree of accuracy in modeling.
+The quadratic spline interpolation calculator employs quadratic functions to interpolate data points seamlessly within a given range.
+By utilizing quadratic polynomials for each interval, the calculator ensures both continuity and differentiability at the connection points, facilitating precise curve fitting for the provided dataset.
+This method optimally captures the underlying trends in the data, offering an accurate representation of the relationship between variables.
+The result is a smooth, continuous curve that accurately reflects the nuances of the dataset.
 Quadratic spline interpolation is particularly useful when dealing with real-world data that may exhibit non-linear patterns within specific ranges.

 ## Intalling External Modules